 Analysis of web and social graphs

 Web graphs have special properties whose study requires a sizeable amount of mathematics, but also a careful study of actual web graphs.
-Recently, I participated to the study of the largest web snapshot publicly available in 2013, dispelling a number of myths, and leading to the first open ranking of the World Wide Web.
+I participated to the study of the largest web snapshot publicly available in 2013, dispelling a number of myths, and leading to the first open ranking of the World Wide Web.

-Recently, we developed a new algorithm, called HyperBall, that can approximate quickly a number of geometric centralities and the neighbourhood function of large graphs.
+We developed a new algorithm, called HyperBall, that can approximate quickly a number of geometric centralities and the neighbourhood function of large graphs.
 The algorithm was used to compute for the first time second-order statistics about the distance distribution of a large number of web and social graphs: the results can be accessed at the LAW web site.
 In particular, HyperBall was used to show that Facebook has just four degrees of separation and to compute our open ranking.